TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 6 - NOC Dashboards/3.6.1-design-considerations/_index.md

 ![](3.6.1-fig-1.png)

 **Color Coded**: All the information is color coded to classify the severity of the issue.
-- Color is easier to digest than text, as you don’t even need to read.
+- Color is easier to digest than text, as you don't even need to read.
 Lots of text can confuse viewers.
 Text can be hard to read from afar.
 - Use key colors (green, yellow, amber, and red).
 - By default all green.
-Can’t have red staying for hours (use alerts for something less urgent)
+Can't have red staying for hours (use alerts for something less urgent)

 No interaction on the projected screen
 - 0 interaction, because there is no mouse and keyboard.